 NDSU offers an online master of science in health, nutrition, and exercise science degree with a leadership in physical education and sport option.
 Designed specifically for sport coaches, physical educators, and other leaders in the sports field, this master’s degree helps professionals excel as leaders in sport settings.
 Distance learners complete courses asynchronously, with the curriculum delivered through the Blackboard learning management system.
 Learners can complete the master’s degree in two years, including summer courses.

-This online master’s degree in nutrition and exercise science does not require a specific course sequence, but each distance learner works with an assigned graduate adviser to create an individualized program.
-Before being accepted into the program, non-degree students can take up to 10 credits, which allows learners to try out classes before committing to the program.
+This online master’s degree in nutrition and exercise science does not require a specific course sequence, but each distance learner works with an assigned graduate advisor to create an individualized program.
+Before being accepted into the program, non–degree students can take up to 10 credits, which allows learners to try out classes before committing to the program.

 NDSU limits enrollment in this degree to 32 students.
 The university requires applicants to hold an undergraduate degree in the field of kinesiology.
 Applicants must also possess a cumulative GPA of 3.0 or higher on a 4.0 scale.
 NDSU may grant conditional acceptance to degree candidates with a GPA below 3.0.
 With conditional acceptance, students must complete six graduate credit hours with a B grade or higher before full admittance.